hmata84/311_NYC_System_Complaint/README.md

 4. Can a predictive model be built for a future prediction of the possibility of complaints of the type that you have identified in response to question 1?

+### This Capstone project was created in order to succesfuly complete the final evaluation of the IBM Professional Certification.